 Below you may browse the current library of music.
 Click on a link for more detailed reviews of the music as well as a link to hear samples from the selected album.
-If you are looking for something in particular use the “FILTER BY TAG” box on the right to narrow your search.
+You can also BROWSE OR SEARCH BY TAG

 The 13th Warrior (Jerry Goldsmith)- A variety of sounds including traditional middle eastern, suspense, and Conan style typical fantasy brass section heavy battle tracks.

 1492 Conquest of Paradise (Vangelis)- Halfway between a new age album and a soundtrack.
 Ambient at all times but able to achieve a variety of moods for different types of scenes.

 2001 A Space Odyssey (Jerry Goldsmith)- A redo of the original score.
 There’s a few really great spooky and dark/ambient tracks.

 300 (Tyler Bates)- A mix of traditional orchestral sound with a modern flare of electric guitar now and then.
 Very intense and heavy battle tracks, but with a good number of songs with other moods to them.

 A Fistful of Music: the Ennio Morricone Anthology (Ennio Morricone)- A collection of work from the genre-defining soundtracks of the classic Sergio Leone Spaghetti Westerns.

 Alice in Wonderland (Danny Elfman)- A great score full of magical imagery.
 My complaints are that almost all of the tracks are very short.

 Amelie (Yann Tiersen)- A mostly happy upbeat French album, complete with accordion.

 Angels and Demons (Hans Zimmer)- Just plain epic in its scale and layers of instrumentation and vocals.
 The title couldn’t be more appropriate due to the use of angelic sounding vocals and choir and the darkness that is constantly cropping up.